-A recycling litter bin has been installed in the area adjacent to the pavilion.
+A recycling litter bin is being planned to include in the area adjacent to the pavilion.

 Waste from tree works are chipped and used as mulch on site.
-In some instances, they are recycled at the local allotment site.
+In some instances they are recycled at the local allotment site.

 Use of Recycled Plastic park furniture